edoburu/django-any-urlfield/README.rst

     AnyUrlField.register_model(Article, widget=SimpleRawIdWidget(Article))

-Now, the ``Article`` model will be displayed as raw input field with a browse button.
+That will display the ``Article`` model as raw input field with a browse button.

 Contributing